MinaProtocol/mina/rfcs/0019-storing-client-data.md

 end
 ```

-The OCaml implementation of `External_transition` is different from the presented `external_transition` type as it has the field `is_snarked` and `status` to make it easy to compute the `transactionStatus` query, which will tell us if a transaction is snarked and it's `consensus_status`. `consensus_status` is variant type and is described below:
+The OCaml implementation of `External_transition` is different from the presented `external_transition` type as it has the field `is_snarked` and `status` to make it easy to compute the `transactionStatus` query, which will tell us if a transaction is snarked and its `consensus_status`. `consensus_status` is variant type and is described below:

 ```ocaml
 type consensus_status =